Cosmetics: Europe

 In the European Union, the manufacture, labelling, and supply of cosmetics and personal care products are regulated by Regulation EC 1223/2009.
 It applies to all the countries of the EU as well as Iceland, Norway, and Switzerland.
 This regulation applies to single-person companies making or importing just one product as well as to large multinationals.
 Manufacturers and importers of cosmetic products must comply with the applicable regulations in order to sell their products in the EU.
 In this industry, it is common fall back on a suitably qualified person, such as an independent third party inspection and testing company, to verify the cosmetics' compliance with the requirements of applicable cosmetic regulations and other relevant legislation, including REACH, GMP, hazardous substances, etc.

-In the European Union, the circulation of cosmetic products and their safety has been a subject of legislation since 1976.
-One of the newest improvement of the regulation concerning cosmetic industry is a result of the ban animal testing.
+In the European Union, the circulation of cosmetic products and their safety have been the subject of legislation since 1976.
+One of the newest improvements to the regulation concerning the cosmetic industry is the ban on animal testing.
 Testing cosmetic products on animals has been illegal in the European Union since September 2004, and testing the separate ingredients of such products on animals is also prohibited by law, since March 2009 for some endpoints and full since 2013.

 Cosmetic regulations in Europe are often updated to follow the trends of innovations and new technologies while ensuring product safety.
-For instance, all annexes of the Regulation 1223/2009 were aimed to address potential risks to human health.
+For instance, all annexes of Regulation 1223/2009 were aimed at addressing potential risks to human health.

-Under the EU cosmetic regulation, manufacturers, retailers, and importers of cosmetics in Europe will be designated as "Responsible Person".
+Under the EU cosmetic regulation, manufacturers, retailers, and importers of cosmetics in Europe will be designated as "responsible persons.".
 This new status implies that the responsible person has the legal liability to ensure that the cosmetics and brands they manufacture or sell comply with the current cosmetic regulations and norms.
-The responsible person is also responsible of the documents contained in the Product Information File (PIF), a list of product information including data such as Cosmetic Product Safety Report, product description, GMP statement, or product function.
+The responsible person is also responsible for the documents contained in the Product Information File (PIF), a list of product information including data such as Cosmetic Product Safety Report, product description, GMP statement, or product function.

 United States

 In 1938, the U.S. passed the Food, Drug, and Cosmetic Act authorizing the Food and Drug Administration (FDA) to oversee safety via legislation in the cosmetic industry and its aspects in the United States.
-The FDA joined with 13 other federal agencies in forming the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) in 1997, which is an attempt to ban animal testing and find other methods to test cosmetic products.
+The FDA joined with 13 other federal agencies in forming the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) in 1997, which was intended to ban animal testing and find other methods to test cosmetic products, although regulations in 2022 permit animal testing as a method to ensure safe use for consumers.

-The current law on cosmetics in the U.S. does not require cosmetic products and ingredients to have FDA approval before going on the market except from color additives.
-The Cosmetic Safety Enhancement Act was introduced in December 2019 by Representative Frank Pallone.
+The current law on cosmetics in the U.S. does not require cosmetic products and ingredients to have FDA approval before going on the market, except for color additives.
+The Cosmetic Safety Enhancement Act was introduced in December 2019.